Resource-Efficient Neural Networks for Embedded Systems: Background

 Motivated by the observation that adding more layers to very deep conventional CNN architectures does not necessarily reduce the \emph{training} error, residual networks (ResNets) introduced by \citet{He2016} follow a rather different principle.
 The key idea is that every layer computes a residual that is \emph{added} to the layer's input.
 This is often graphically depicted as a residual path with an attached skip connection.

-The authors hypothesize that identity mappings play an important role and that it is easier to model them in ResNets by simply setting all the weights of the residual path to zero instead of simulating an identity mapping by adapting the weights of several consecutive layers in an intertwined way.
-In any case, the skip connections reduce the vanishing gradient problem during training and enable extremely deep architectures of up to 152 layers on ImageNet and even up to 1000 layers on CIFAR-10.
+The authors hypothesize that identity mappings play an important role.
+They argue that it is easier to model identity mappings in ResNets by simply setting all the weights of the residual path to zero instead of simulating them by adapting the weights of several consecutive layers in an intertwined way.
+In any case, the skip connections reduce the vanishing gradient problem during training and enable extremely deep architectures of up to 152 layers on ImageNet and even up to 1,000 layers on CIFAR-10.
 ResNet won the ILSVRC15 challenge with 3.6\% Top-5 error.